CharlesThaCat/Image-Haze-Removal-using-Dark-Channel-Prior/README.md

 =
 * FRIDA (Foggy Road Image DAtabase)
 * *An Adventure of Sorts–Behind the Scenes of a MATLAB Upgrade*, Bill McKeeman, MathWorks and Loren Shure, MathWorks
+* About the image data type in MATLAB and their conversions: http://www.cnblogs.com/Allen-rg/p/6236009.html (website in Chinese)